 A number of past events held in the local village halls have included live music nights, family and friend activities during school holidays and a special New Years Eve celebration party.
 More events will be held in the future, so don’t forget to keep an eye on our Events page for any upcoming activities.

 A recent funding application was made to the Tesco Bags of Help Covid-19 Community Fund and the Trust were fortunate enough to have a successful application.
 Monies received have allowed us to support our Prescription collection and delivery service, as well offer book delivery alongside this, from our Free Little Library.
 We are also able to offer free puzzle books to those who would like them.

 As well as helping to provide essential medications to those who need it, during difficult lock down periods, we hope that these reading and puzzle books will help to pass the time away for those needing to isolate.

 Please contact us if you would like to use any of these services, or receive a list of the books currently available.

 CHAT are working on their latest project – developing a community cafe to be run as a community enterprise.

 Results from previous local surveys have strongly identified the need for a community cafe space, and working closely with the owner of the current empty tea room in Penpont, the team are in the process of creating this.

 The development of this ongoing project is being shared with our KPT communities, who have so far voted on the cafe name – Three Villages Cafe, with members of the communities offering to volunteer once the cafe is up and running.
-Our communities will also make decisions on the cafe logo and are being asked for ideas and suggestions for the menu and uses of the space.
-A survey is currently running to gather suggestions.
+Our communities have also decided on the cafe logo and have been asked for ideas and suggestions for the menu and uses of the space.

 Refurbishment and fit out of the cafe is currently taking place and the team are aiming to open the cafe in the Summer of 2021.